 Are you looking for things to do in Savannakhet during your visit?
 Check out our two-day itinerary.

 Are you travelling to Laos from northern Thailand?
-Check out my guide to the slow boat to Luang Prabang.
+Check out our guide to the slow boat to Luang Prabang.
+Once you’ve arrived, our 3-day Luang Prabang itinerary and recommended things to do will help inspire your trip.

 Do you have any other experiences with food in Savannakhet?
 I’d love to hear about them – please share in the comments below.